skrattaren/apf.rst/apf.rst

-  Terry has confirmed that the scenes in which Dios dresses up Teppic in his King's outfit (starting with the Flail of Mercy and culminating in the Cabbage of Vegetative Increase) are a parody of the old BBC children's game show "Crackerjack_".
+  Terry has confirmed that the scenes in which Dios dresses up Teppic in his King's outfit (starting with the Flail of Mercy and culminating in the Cabbage of Vegetative Increase) are a parody of the old BBC children's game show **Crackerjack**.
 In this show the contestants were asked questions, and for each correct answer they received a prize, which they had to hold on to.
 If they answered wrong, they were given a large cabbage, increasing the likelihood of dropping everything.
 The person